-In the default Session files , the Tracer is docked along the bottom edge of the Session window.
+In the default Session files, the Tracer is docked along the bottom edge of the Session window.
 When you invoke the Tracer, it springs up as illustrated below.
-In this example, the function being traced is WDesign.RUN, the top-level function in the WDESIGN workspace.
+In this example, the function being traced is SE.UCMD, which is invoked by typing a user-command, in this case ]display.